pschmeddes/pschmeddes.github.io/OutSystemsNamingConventions.md

 Service actions are also known as **O**utSystems **API**s TBD *Should we adopt a similar naming as for REST APIs?*

-1. Service Actions follow the Server Action naming with the suffix "Oapi"
+1. Service Actions follow the Server Action naming with the suffix "SA"
-2. OAPI Versioning
+2. Versioning
     - Only use major versions, starting at v1.
-    - Versions are reflected in the name of the OAPI.
+    - Versions are reflected in the name of the Service Action.
     - Only backwards INcompatible updates lead to a new version of the API.
 3. Don't use underscores in names

-Example: `CustomerCreateOapiV1`
+Example: `CustomerCreateSAv1`

 ## REST APIs
 There will be multiple APIs and potentially multiple versions of the same API.
 This requires naming conventions and logical structuring.